borntofrappe/borntofrappe/src/blog/up-and-running.md

 - lua and love2d for 2d game development

 - python as an alternative language, specifically in the context of data munging

+**Be warned**: the other blog post is a test, to see how the project styles tables, code snippets and a full-feature article.